mattlianje/etl4s/README.md

 - Monadic composition for sequencing pipelines
 - Drop **etl4s.scala** into any Scala project like a header file
 - Type-safe, compile-time checked pipelines
-- Concurrenct execution on-top of Scala Futures
+- Effortless concurrent execution of parallelizable tasks
 - Built in retry-mechanism

 ## Get started